-There are no contingent assets or contingent liabilities as at the reporting date which would have a material effect on the Fund's financial statements as at 31 December 2019 (31 December 2018: \$nil).
+There are no contingent assets or contingent liabilities as at the reporting date which would have a material effect on the Fund's financial statements as at 31 December 2020 (31 December 2019: \$nil).

-18 EVENTS AFTER THE REPORTING DATE
+17 EVENTS AFTER THE REPORTING DATE

-The financial statements have been prepared based upon conditions existing at 31 December 2019 and considering those events occurring subsequent to that date, that provide evidence of conditions that existed at the end of the reporting period.
-As the outbreak of COVID-19 occurred after 31 December 2019, its impact is considered an event that is indicative of conditions that arose after the reporting period and accordingly, no adjustments have been made to financial statements as at 31 December 2019 for the impacts of COVID-19.
+The financial statements have been prepared based upon conditions existing at 31 December 2020 and considering those events occurring subsequent to that date, that provide evidence of conditions that existed at the end of the reporting period.